FragSoc/esports-bot/README.md

 ### Reaction Role Menus
 Esportsbot now includes a slightly stripped down version of the reaction menus implementation provided by [BASED](https://github.com/Trimatix/BASED).

-Making new types of reaction menus is easy - simply extend `trimatix.reactionMenus.reactionMenu.ReactionMenu`.
+Making new types of reaction menus is easy - simply extend `reactionMenus.reactionMenu.ReactionMenu`.

-To register a menu instance for interaction, use `trimatix.botState.client.reactionMenus.add(yourMenuInstance)`.
-For an example of this, see `trimatix.MenusCog.admin_cmd_make_role_menu`.
+To register a menu instance for interaction, use `lib.client.reactionMenus.add(yourMenuInstance)`.
+For an example of this, see `cogs.MenusCog.admin_cmd_make_role_menu`.

 All saveable reaction menus are automatically added and removed from Esportsbot's PostgreSQL database, and will be loaded in again on bot startup.
 To register your `ReactionMenu` subclass as saveable, use the `reactionMenu.saveableMenu` class decorator.
 Saveable menus **MUST** provide complete `toDict` and `fromDict` implementations.
-For examples of this, see `trimatix.reactionMenus.reactionRoleMenu`.
+For examples of this, see `reactionMenus.reactionRoleMenu`.

 `ReactionMenu`s store each option in the menu as an instance of a `reactionMenu.ReactionMenuOption` subclass - each `ReactionMenuOption` has its own individual behaviour for when reactions are added and removed.
 This already provides a huge amount of flexibility, but you can achieve even more with a custom `ReactionMenuOption` subclass.
 To make your `ReactionMenuOption` saveable, provide complete `toDict` and `fromDict` implementations.
-For an example of this, see `trimatix.reactionMenus.reactionRoleMenu.ReactionRoleMenuOption`.
+For an example of this, see `reactionMenus.reactionRoleMenu.ReactionRoleMenuOption`.

 ##### !make-role-menu
 ```